-As it came time to cook, Rol set aside the work he was doing with his stent, checked the bindings on his wounds and made his way to the ship's galley systems.
-Mikah and Zimzod were off ship, so he made he planned for that.
+The time came to cook and Rol set aside the work he was doing with his stent, checked the bindings on his wounds and made his way to the ship's galley systems.
+Mikah and Zimzod were off ship, so he made sure he planned for that.
 Aiden had gotten back from the station after spending the morning looking for sealed combat armor.
 But the pickings were very slim and he decided not to waste money on a second-rate suit.
-Aali was also disappointed that there were no facilities in-system to update her neural scan.
+Aali was also disappointed there were no facilities in-system to update her neural scan.
 She realized, a short time before, the many memories she could lose if she were killed and cloned.
 Unfortunately, as she checked, Aali wasn't finding anything.
 Thinking Rol might have checked up on it with TAS, Aali called Rol to ask?
 When he said he hadn't, they both checked with TAS.
-TAS said there wasn't a listing of any facilities in-system.
+They said there wasn't a listing of any facilities in-system.
 But the Concierge would do a more complete search and call them if they found a place that could do the job.
 After that, Aali returned to working until called for lunch.

 Fesic was in the cargo bay, studying the container sealing system, dedicating five hours a day to study it when he could.
 Aiden had spent the entire morning working on his stent course-work while Munarshu was opening access panels to squeeze into the ship's tight spaces.
 He worked to get to and disconnect any feeder cables to hull access points ahead of the work to repair the ship.
 Emkir was in the lounge with Rol, though the Admiral had spent the morning working on a terminal.
 He dedicated hours to running a filter program on all the data he'd sucked out of the Kakishuu's computer.
 Perhaps a bit more infected with Munarshu's 'conspiracy fever', Emkir fed words, names and phrases from the crew's recent(and "not so") history through the program he'd written.
 He looked for any points of correlation but found no matches through the morning.
 The blockade runner just wasn't part of some vast conspiracy sucking them into illegal activities in every system.
 Emkir also planned to work on the cipher the Kakishuu's Captain had used in his log.
 But soon enough, the call went out and everyone squared away their work for chow.

 Having booked a tour through the port that morning, Mikah and Zimzod had been given a free shuttle ride to Equus downport before boarding a tour-submarine.
 More of a specialty tour, the submarine was smaller than they'd been on.
 It's spaces tighter.
 But the tour was advertised as a chance to get in close to some of the true monsters of Equus' oceans and perhaps see them in action!
 That was worth the "KCr 2 each" fare they'd spent even with a discount.
-As the small boat set off, the tourists were settled into an the most "open" space on the craft, which was also well-appointed.
+The tourists were settled into the mostly "open", but also well-appointed, space on the craft as the small boat set off.
 All metal fittings were padded and the floor and ceiling of the compartment had soft but water-safe "carpeting" to pad impacts.
 The compartment extended across ship from side to side, and the bulkheads were made of a vis-steel, which was as transparent as glass.
 There were many grab bars and loops as well as seats, so passengers could strap down as they were warned there could be significant turbulence.
 Especially if they found their prey, which was not guaranteed.

 After lunch, Aali grabbed her husband and 'dragged him' to the stateroom for a bit of fun, working off the meal.
 Rol had some more sedate exercise after cleaning up, going onto the station to shop.
 While Rol planned to stroll and shop all afternoon, Aiden planned to spend that time working with his stent studies.
 Terin, who'd spent the morning working with his stent, decided to spend a few hours wandering the station to see what he found?
 Munarshu returned to his assigned work, as he was both on punishment detail and had no Ident to do anything or access his accounts.
 Having spent three hours working on the cargo sealer, Fesic returned to do two more hours work on it before turning to something else.
 After that, Fesic spent time on a data terminal to shop for a number of items he'd decided he needed.
 Eventually, Fesic bought just over Cr 5,400 on personal supplies which would be delivered to the ship over the next days.
 Still, there were items he'd hoped to buy but couldn't find.